-The move follows the Group’s promise in 2017 that will reduce its environmental footprint by 40 per cent, by 2025.
+The move follows the Group’s promise in 2017 that it will reduce its environmental footprint by 40 percent by 2025.

-By bringing Emma Watson on board, Kering underlines, once again, the corporate’s vision of creating a sustainable future for the fashion industry.
+By bringing Emma Watson on board, Kering underlines, once again, the corporation’s vision of creating a sustainable future for the fashion industry.

 Yet, we hope you’ll use this article as a source of motivation.